rmarangoly/CS190J_final/README.md

 The application should now be running on http://localhost:3000.

 ## Connecting MetaMask Wallet
 To interact with the application, you need to connect your MetaMask wallet and switch to the Sepolia testnet.
+In order to do so, connect it through the listpage section where youc an list an item and it will allow you to connect wallet.

 ## Switching to the Sepolia Testnet
 - Open MetaMask and click on the network dropdown at the top of the extension.